-You have 90 days (or one calendar month) from your date of activation at T-Mobile to submit your request to email@example.com.
+You have 90 days from your date of activation at T-Mobile to submit your request at firstname.lastname@example.org.

-What are the eligibility requirements for ETF or device payment plan reimbursement?
+What are the eligibility requirements for ETF or phone payment plan reimbursement?

 To qualify for the ETF reimbursement offer, you must:

-- Switch from a postpaid plan with another qualifying U.S. carrier to a postpaid plan on T-Mobile.
+- Switch from a postpaid plan with another U.S. carrier to a postpaid plan on T-Mobile.

 - Activate service and transfer over your current number to your new T-Mobile phone.

-- Have had at least 90 days in good standing with your previous carrier and device.
+- Have had at least 90 days in good standing with your previous carrier and phone.

-To qualify for the device payment plan reimbursement offer, you must:
+To qualify for the phone payment plan reimbursement offer, you must:

-- Have had a device payment plan on a smartphone or tablet with a non-T-Mobile domestic carrier and have made payments on the device and be in good standing for at least 90 days.
+- Have had a device payment plan on a smartphone with a domestic carrier and have made payments on the device and be on good standing for at least 90 days.

 - Submit a copy of your device financing details with your latest payment balance from your previous carrier within 90 days of activating a T-Mobile plan.

 Please note that third-party financing plans are not covered, nor are most accessory payment plans.
-One offer per line (either ETF or device payment reimbursement).
+One offer per line.
 All lines must be activated in the same T-Mobile market with the same billing address.

 Can this offer be combined with other promotions?